 Historical Notes Boots worn by 9/11 first responder and survivor, PAPD Sgt.
 John McLoughlin.

-It would be several additional hours before the rescue team reached and managed to extricate McLoughlin.
 By the time Sgt.
 McLoughlin was rescued, he had been trapped for twenty-two hours and was experiencing symptoms of Crush Syndrome, a condition characterized by major shock and kidney failure after an injury caused by severe compression.
 McLoughlin’s resulting trauma was severe.
 He spent several months in the hospital and underwent numerous surgeries to address his grave, multiple medical issues.
 He would undergo years of physical therapy to rehabilitate his leg muscles.

 Nearly 20 years after 9/11, McLoughlin agreed to donate his damaged boots to the Museum.
 They had never been worn again after being removed from his feet following his rescue.
 HIDE